 A formal action is commenced when the Commission hires an outside attorney to act as its special counsel in formal proceedings against a respondent-judge.
-The special counsel investigates the matter further; prepares a written statement of charges; files it with the Commission; and, after the judge has had an opportunity to respond to these charges, a formal hearing is scheduled.
+The special counsel investigates the matter further; prepares a written statement of charges; and files it with the Commission.
+After the judge has had an opportunity to respond to these charges, a formal hearing is scheduled.
 The special counsel and the judge, together with the judge's attorney, if the judge has retained one, are present at all formal hearings before the Commission.

-After hearing all of the evidence and argument, the Commission may: dismiss the complaint; take any of the informal actions described above; or recommend to the Colorado Supreme Court that the respondent-judge be removed, retired, censured, reprimanded, or otherwise publicly disciplined.

-All matters before the Commission are handled in the strictest of confidence pursuant to constitutional requirements (Article VI, Section 23(3)(g), Colorado Constitution, and Sections 24-72-401 and 402, Colorado Revised Statutes).
+After hearing all of the evidence and arguments, the Commission may: dismiss the complaint; take any of the informal actions described above; or recommend to the Colorado Supreme Court that the respondent-judge be removed, retired, censured, reprimanded, or otherwise publicly disciplined.
+All matters before the Commission are handled in the strictest confidence pursuant to constitutional requirements (Colo.
+Const. art.
+VI, § 23(3)(g), and

-Requests for the disqualification of a judge in a matter pending before that judge are not granted automatically, but the Commission does have the authority to order the disqualification of a judge under certain circumstances.
+CRS §§ 24-72-401 and 402).
+Requests for the disqualification of a judge in a matter pending before that judge are not granted automatically; however, the Commission does have the authority to order the disqualification of a judge under certain circumstances.

 Complaints against judges who are members of the Commission are automatically disclosed to them, and they must respond to all such complaints, whether frivolous or not.
 Judge-member commissioners do not participate in any discussions or decisions involving complaints filed against them.

-Judge-member commissioners who sit on the bench in the same judicial district as a judge against whom a complaint is filed are automatically disqualified from participating in that case.
+Judge-member commissioners who sit on the Bench in the same judicial district as a judge against whom a complaint is filed are automatically disqualified from participating in that case.
 Judge-member commissioners also are disqualified from participating in a complaint if they are a friend of the respondent-judge or, if for any other reason, their participation in that judge's case may raise an appearance of impropriety.
 Citizen-member and attorney-member commissioners also are disqualified if they live in the same judicial district as the respondent-judge; if they are friends of that judge; or, if for any other reason, their participation in that judge's case may raise an appearance of impropriety.

-2005 Caseload Description
+IV.
+2007 Caseload Description

-During the year 2005, the Commission responded to approximately 2,520 telephone calls or personal visits to its offices, either to answer questions about the Commission's role and responsibilities, or to direct individuals to proper agencies or offices that could address their questions or concerns.
-The Commission also distributed a total of 585 complaint forms to individuals during 2005.
+During 2007, the Commission responded to approximately 2,870 telephone calls or personal visits to its offices, either to answer questions about the Commission's role and responsibilities, or to direct individuals to proper agencies or offices that could address their questions or concerns.
+The Commission also distributed 1,025 complaint forms to individuals during 2007.